InfernalConcept/DS4DRV_Easy/README.md

 Authenticate with your password and you are good to go.

-Instructions for install:
+#Install script for DS4DRV by: Librebowski.

-(For use with Ubuntu and Debian variants)
+#For use with all Ubuntu and Debian variants.

- Save DS4DRV.sh to Desktop mark as executable and run.

 https://github.com/Librebowski/DS4DRV_Easy/blob/master/ds4drv.sh

-#Install script for DS4DRV by: Librebowski.

 #This script enables and configures DS4DRV with X-Box and PlayStation configurations with the ability to switch FAST between the two.